 MARKETING CAMPAIGNS FOR VR/AR/MR EXPERIENCES

-We have led on the marketing for many cutting-edge immersive experiences, some of which can be explored below.
+We have produced cutting-edge R&D campaigns for immersive experiences, some of which can be explored below.

 The Invited, an Augmented Reality kirigami adaptation of the classic Dracula story, due launching as an immersive event in 2021.
 Set in a dark, secret location, a physical book and a mobile device spirit detector will summon a small audience through a beautifully unsettling experience in which each page turn reveals a new exquisite paper-craft world and a new set of atmospheric animations to those who were invited to Dracula's reincarnation.
 The Invited is produced by acclaimed multimedia artists Studio McGuire and has received support from CreativeXR.